bhserna/a-non-rails-way-slides/README.md

-# Fast tests for apps that use Rails (using Test-First programming)
+# Fast tests for apps that use Rails

 Slides for the ruby meetup.